 This is a method for generating larp characters that we’ve developed at Crooked House over a couple of decades to address issues we were having with our own events and in attending others.
 I go into the reasons for some of these design decisions in this article.
 It supports a range of different event styles — we’ve used variants of this system for All for One and Wing and a Prayer, and earlier iterations of systems that led to this in Captain Dick Britton and the Voice of the Seraph and God Rest Ye Merry.
 This article was written for…

 It’s common to conflate immersion with realism, certainly in larp.
 To think that players aren’t fully immersed in an experience if there’s something which will break the reality of it.

 In larp, this often materialises as having to make sure props are convincing and authentic, or you ruin the player’s experience.
 In TV, it’s avoiding things like Daenerys and that coffee cup, or the Fonz jumping the shark.
-In a realistic movie, someone might start yelling about ‘plot holes’ if something explodes when it has no right to, or a man survives a fall out of a 30-story building.
+In a realistic movie, someone might start yelling about ‘plot holes’ if something explodes when it has no right to, or someone survives a fall out of a 30-story building.